unnamed42/hexo-theme-kunkka/README.md

 + **global_navigation** - Must be `true` if you don't want your navbar gone.
 + **duoshuo_shortname** - [Duoshuo](http://duoshuo.com/) shortname of yours.
 + **disqus_shortname** - [Disqus](https://disqus.com/) shortname of yours.
-+ **disqus_api_key** - Disqus API Key of yours, you need to register for this.
-To use the recent posts widget, this entry must be set.
++ **disqus_api_key** - Disqus API Key of yours, you need to [register](https://disqus.com/api/applications/register/) to get it.
+To use the recent posts widget for disqus, this entry must be set.
 + **search** - [A jQuery-based Local Search Engine for Hexo](http://hahack.com/codes/local-search-engine-for-hexo/). **Requires `hexo-generator-search` installed**.
 + **busuanzi** - Enable the [busuanzi](http://busuanzi.ibruce.info/) visit count when set to `true`.
 + **tag_number** - Set the maximum number of tags displayed in navigation area.